What to Wear Birding: A Guide to Practical Clothing and Accessories

-When I take people out birding or to photograph birds in the Lowcountry, one of the first questions they ask is: “What should I wear?”
+When I take people out birding or to photograph birds, one of the first questions they ask is: “What should I wear?”

 It’s a fair question.
 Around Hilton Head Island our conditions can be hot, humid, wet, muddy, and buggy—sometimes all in the same outing.
 What you experience often depends on the season, the time of day, and even the tide table.